One man who must be honored for his bravery by our country and our community is Sergeant Leonard P. Matlovich

 Leonard Matlovich did not live to see the day when gay men and women could openly serve in the military.
 He died on June 22, 1988, less than a month before his 45th birthday, of complications from HIV/AIDS

-His tombstone, meant to be a memorial to all gay veterans, does not bear his name.
-It simply reads:
+His tombstone is meant to be a memorial to all gay veterans.
+It does not bear his name and simply reads:

 “When I was in the military, they gave me a medal for killing two men and a discharge for loving one.”

-Below is the first TV interview with Sgt.
+Below is the first television interview with Sgt.
 Leonard Matlovich from 1975.